Thursday, 10 November 2005

 While I walked away, I was talking to myself.
 Stupid.
 Why can't you help her?
 It is so little for you.
 Offer her an ice-cream, perhaps?
 I turned back, but she was gone.

 I was in auto-rickshaw on Barakhamba road.
-The construction of metro line is going ahead furiously and the traffic moves in bits and pieces, getting stuck after every few meters.
-At one such stop, she came.
+The construction of a metro line is going ahead furiously and the traffic moves in bits and pieces, getting stuck after every few meters.
+At one such stop, she came to me.
 Light blue sari, middle aged.
 "Please help me buy medicines for my child."
 She held a paper in her hand.
-"I am not a begger.
+"I am not a beggar.
 I work here but I don't have enough money to buy medicines", she began to cry, "my child will die."

 I gave her a ten rupee note.
 "It is not enough for buying medicines", she said,"I don't want money, help me buy the medicines for two days."

 "That is all I have", I said, lying.
 10 rupees is just 20 cents.
-May be I can ask her to come in autorickshaw and go to a chemist shop.
-The traffic starts moving and the auto moves.
-Her face streaked with tears looked at me.
+May be I can ask her to come in autorickshaw and go to a chemist shop, I thought.
+The traffic started moving and the auto moved.
+Her face streaked with tears looked at me, as I left her behind.

 Friday, 14 October 2005